urob/zmk-config/readme.md

   often in English.
 However, it leaves us with another problem with ssr (ex: classroom, crossroads) and ccr (ex: accrue, accredit), which now require two presses of the left thumb on two different keys.
-- This is solved by sending a special dead key after the key-repeat, which the s and c keys can interpret and produce r instead.
+- This is solved by sending a special dead key after the key-repeat, which can be consumed by another key repeat, producing r.
-  - s, key-repeat, s -> ssr
-  - s, key-repeat, c -> ssr (yes, a third problem emerges)
-  - Because of the above I have opted to disable the behavior for c, so I try to think of synonyms for accrue and accredit whenever I need to type them.
+  Thus, s repeat repeat produces ssr, and c repeat repeat produces ccr.
 - The key also cancels caps_word when not used as a repeat key.

 ![keymap](keymap-drawer/totem.svg)